m4hd11/To-Do-List/README.md

    `Show all tasks`

 4. **Change Priority:**
-   `Set priority of "Finish report" to Urgent`
+   `Set priority of "Finish report" to 1`

 5. **Export to CSV:**
    `Export tasks to tasks.csv`